 Our plans for the future are ambitious and we know our community is curious about what we’re building.
 Here are a few things we know so far.
 We’ll update this page as our vision for this new organization takes shape.

 Why is the Willamette River Initiative ending?

 The Willamette River Initiative was conceived as a 10-year funding commitment by the Meyer Memorial Trust that aimed to realize measurable gains for the river and provide a springboard for the Willamette restoration community’s continued success.
-As we begin year 10, we are building a new, community-led network to assume many of the roles WRI has played.
+We believe it has succeeded in creating a more cohesive, effective movement for river health in the Willamette Basin.
+As we approach the WRI’s end, we are building a new, community-led Network to assume many of the support roles WRI has played.

 What will the new organization look like?

 Yes.
-We believe more diverse community leadership is important to the future success and resilience of a network, but Meyer intends to continue to be involved as a partner.
-Our Board of Trustees has committed $1 million in funding over four years to help launch this new organization, and will be engaged in inviting other partners and funders to join the network.
+We believe more diverse community leadership is important to the future success and resilience of a Network, but Meyer intends to continue to be involved as a partner.
+Our trustees have committed $1 million in funding over four years to help launch this new organization.
+Meyer will also be engaged in inviting other partners and funders to join the Network.

 Will Meyer continue making grants in the Willamette?

 While the Willamette River Initiative’s final grantmaking year ends in March 2019, Willamette Basin conservation groups may apply for grants through Meyer’s annual funding opportunity.